munificent/journal/asset/post/2009-05-13-ml-style-pattern-matching-in-c.md

     | ORlyOwl
 ```

-The "of string" says that when you make a Lolcat ImageMacro (and *only* a
+The `of string` says that when you make a Lolcat ImageMacro (and *only* a
 Lolcat) that you must also provide a caption.
-Likewise, the "of int" says that
+Likewise, the `of int` says that a
-a Lolrus needs a number of buckets.
+Lolrus needs a number of buckets.

-## Pattern Matching Discriminated Unions
+## Pattern matching discriminated unions

-These two features, pattern matching and discriminated unions, go together in
+These two features, pattern matching and discriminated unions, go together in F#
-F# like gondolas and striped shirts.
-Each is much less awesome without the
+like gondolas and striped shirts.
+Each is much less awesome without the other.
-other.
-Now let's get back to pattern matching and see something it can do that
+Now let's get back to pattern matching and see something it can do that a
-a `switch/case` definitely can't.
-Given our above ImageMacro type, let's say
+`switch/case` definitely can't.
+Given our above ImageMacro type, let's say we
-we want to print it out:
+want to print it out:

 ```fsharp
 let image = Lolcat("I made you a cookie")